Icinga/icinga2/doc/6-distributed-monitoring.md

     [root@icinga2-master1.localdomain /]# systemctl restart icinga2

-Now the following happens:
+The following things happen:

-* Icinga 2 validates the configuration on `icinga2-master1.localdomain`
+* Icinga 2 validates the configuration on `icinga2-master1.localdomain`.
-* Icinga 2 copies the configuration into its zone config store in `/var/lib/icinga2/api/zones`
+* Icinga 2 copies the configuration into its zone config store in `/var/lib/icinga2/api/zones`.
 * The `icinga2-master1.localdomain` node sends a config update event to all endpoints in the same or direct child zones.
 * The `icinga2-client1.localdomain` node accepts config and populates the local zone config store with the received config files.
 * The `icinga2-client1.localdomain` node validates the configuration and automatically restarts.

-You'll see - no reload or any interaction required on the client itself.
+Again, there is no interaction required on the client itself.

-You can also use the config sync inside a High-Availability zone to ensure that all config objects are synced among zone members.
+You can also use the config sync inside a high-availability zone to ensure that all config objects are synced among zone members.

 > **Note**
 >
 > You can only have one so-called "config master" in a zone which stores
-> configuration in `zones.d`.
-Everything else breaks and is not supported.
+> the configuration in `zones.d`.
+Everything else is not supported.

-Now you have learned the basics about the configuration sync.
-Proceed in the [scenarios](6-distributed-monitoring.md#distributed-monitoring-scenarios) chapter for more details on extending the setup.
+Now that you've learned the basics about the configuration sync, proceed with the [scenarios](6-distributed-monitoring.md#distributed-monitoring-scenarios) section where you can find detailed information on extending the setup.

 ### <a id="distributed-monitoring-bottom-up"></a> Bottom Up Import

-This mode requires you to manage the configuration on the client itself.
+This mode requires that you manage the configuration on the client itself.
-Edit the configuration files underneath `/etc/icinga2/conf.d` or any other directory included in the `icinga2.conf` file.
+Edit the configuration files in `/etc/icinga2/conf.d` or any other directory included in the `icinga2.conf` file.

-The client will send the configured objects to the parent zone members where they can generate configuration objects gathered from that information.
+The client will send information about the configured objects to the parent zone members where they can generate configuration objects.

 ![Icinga 2 Distributed Bottom Up](images/distributed-monitoring/icinga2_distributed_bottom_up.png)

 Advantages:

 * Each child node comes preconfigured with the most common local checks.
-* Central management for zones, endpoints, hosts and services with configuration repository import.
+* Central management for zones, endpoints, hosts, and services with configuration repository import.

 Disadvantages:

 * No object attribute sync.
-Parent nodes cannot filter for specific attributes in assign expressions.
+Parent nodes cannot filter specific attributes in assign expressions.
 * Does not reliably work with a HA parent zone (single master preferred).
 * Configuration management of many client nodes is hard or impossible if you don't have access to them.

-You can list and import the configuration sent from clients on the master node.
-Example for listing all client services on the master node `icinga2-master1.localdomain`:
+On the master node, you can list and import the configuration sent from all the clients.
+This example shows all client services on the master node `icinga2-master1.localdomain`:

     [root@icinga2-master1.localdomain /]# icinga2 node list
     Node 'icinga2-client1.localdomain' (last seen: Sun Aug 14 11:19:14 2016)